 What is Instagram verification?

 From a business perspective, Instagram verification helps brands to prove that their account is authentic.
 The badges are designed to ensure that real accounts stand out and are easy to spot in search results and on profiles.
-The reason verification badges are a coveted status symbol is because they’re rare, and exclusivity comes with a certain level of prestige, which may translate into better engagement.
+The reason verification badges are a coveted status symbol is that they’re rare, and exclusivity comes with a certain level of prestige, which may translate into better engagement.

 Who is eligible to be verified on Instagram?

 On a basic level, anyone can apply to get verified on Instagram, but this does not mean that everyone who applies will get the coveted badge.
-At the moment, verified accounts are reserved for public figures like sports stars, actors, influencers, CEOs, politicals, and brands.
-The reason for this is that these people are more likely to be impersonated than an average person.
+At the moment, verified accounts are reserved for public figures like sports stars, actors, influencers, CEOs, politicians, and brands.
+The reason for this is that these people are more likely to be impersonated than the average person.
 So, unless you are an individual or brand with a large following and authority in your industry, it will be challenging to get verified.
 However, just because it is difficult does not mean that it is impossible.
 So, if you’re planning to get that blue badge, your account needs to be:

 - Authentic – In other words, the account needs to be genuinely owned by the brand claiming to be the account owner.
 If not, it goes against the Terms of Service and Community Guidelines of the network.
 It also needs to be a real person or brand applying.

-- Unique – A brand might operate multiple Instagram accounts, but only one that the brand owns can be verified on Instagram, except language-specific accounts.
+- Unique – A brand might operate multiple Instagram accounts, but only one that the brand owns can be verified on Instagram, except for language-specific accounts.
 If that is the case for you, then you need to choose wisely which account you would prefer to get the verified symbol.

 - Public – Only accounts with their security setting set to “Public” are eligible to get the verified badge.